 often focuses on the dark side of current events.
 Six weeks in Japan in 1985

-deeply affected his work; as with Japanese haiga and Zenga, words
+deeply influenced his work; as with Japanese haiga and Zenga, words

-are an indispensable component of his brush and pigment and ink drawings.
+are an indispensable component of his brush, pigment and ink drawings.

 of drawings and artifacts have been shown in such venues as Diverseworks in Houston